 Meanwhile, I already found the love of my life, which is more important than all the money in the world.
 I’ve seen colleagues never find anybody because of a busy career or simply bad luck.
 Some admitted they’d give up their fancy titles and riches just to find someone.
 They wished they worked harder on love instead of career.

-THE STEADY STATE
+THE STEADY STATE OF HAPPINESS

 Since 2005 I’ve also gone from making a lot of money to making much less, yet my consumption habits have not changed.
 Perhaps it’s because I only lived off 30% of my income for the past decade.
 I’m probably more happy now because I don’t have to ride the bus into work anymore and deal with all the pressures to produce.
 Then again, I can’t remember when I wasn’t happy even as a broke foreign exchange student sleeping on a wooden plank in the middle of summer with no AC.